MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-edocuments.md

 ### Supported document types

 Supported document types are based on the chosen **Document Format**.
 To check which document types are supported, on the **E-Document Service** page, run the **Supported Document Types** action.
-The **E-Document Service Supported Source Document Types** opens and in the **Source Document Type** column, you can find all the supported document types.
+The **E-Document Service Supported Source Document Types** opens and in the **Source Document Type** column, you can choose different document types to make them as supported for the format you are planning to use.
+Keep in mind you cannot use the document typoe if this document is not selecvted in this page.

 ## Set up a document sending profile